logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README_feature_store.md

 }
 ```

-note: Order of the returned features are the same as the order in the request.
+note: Order of the returned features are the same as the order of entries in the request.

 ### Error handling